RyanMeagher/BioinformaticsCoursework/README.txt

 hemp.mat -> Hemo data set of leukemia patients who have been given hydroxyurea.
 Label of Y/N is given if there is a >= 15% difference between finial and initial patient hemoglobin corresponding to before and after treatment

+testingtrainingdata.m - method used to divide data to testing and training data for the non leave one out code

 Hw1item4 - implement naive bayes estimator using leave one out cross validation method to determine which features were most significant in being able to predict responders vs non-responders